YingLiu4203/old-dev-blog/_posts/2017-01-02-expressjs-study-note.md

 This is a study note of the first two parts of the book [Express in Action](https://www.manning.com/books/express-in-action).

 ## 1. Introduction
-Express is a framework that simplifies Node APIs, introduces a plugin framework and adds new functions such as routing and rendering.
+Express is a routing + sugar layer on top of Node.js HTTP server that simplifies Node APIs.
+It introduces a plugin framework and adds new functions such as routing and rendering.

 A middleware is a small request handler function in Express.
+It has full access to the request and response parameters.
 These functions are chained in a pipeline.

 Routing examines request method and URL to call different request handleer functions.